-A few days ago I was interviewed for a local student paper.
-They wanted to get an insight of what it means to be a business coach and to help people to start their own business.
-The aim was to clear up some myths around start-ups and to get some tips how to start-up right.
+A few days ago, I was interviewed for a local student paper.
+They wanted to get an insight into what it means to be a business coach and to help people to start their own business.
+The aim was to clear up some myths around start-ups and to get some tips on how to start-up right.

-I want to see all my clients to be successful in their business and for that I learn and practice my skills consistently and without fail.
-Because I want this so much I created habits that keep me on track, always developing and learning because I truly believe that my clients deserve the best.
+I want to see all my clients be successful in their business, and for that, I learn and practice my skills consistently and without fail.
+Because I want this so much, I created habits that keep me on track, always developing and learning because I genuinely believe that my clients deserve the best.

 I put this down to passion.
 Passion for what I do and for the people I work with.

-If you found a way to help and to create real value for people you have a business.
-All you need to do now is to find a way to be able to do this consistently over a longer period of time.
-For this you need to design your business model that gives you the framework.
-But foremost you need to keep working on your skills to consistently create value.
+If you found a way to help and to create real value for people, you have a business.
+All you need to do now is to find a way to be able to do this consistently over a longer period.
+For this, you need to design your business model that gives you the framework.
+But foremost, you need to keep working on your skills to create value consistently.

-That is all what a business is about.
+That is all that a business is about.

-There is a lot of talk about fear and failure, but truly this only exists in our head.
-It’s very hard to fail helping others while improving yourself.
-Failure only comes into play if you stop learning and improving.
+There is a lot of talk about fear and failure, but truly, this only exists in our head.
+It’s tough to fail to help others while improving yourself.
+Failure only comes into play if you stop learning and growing.

-When I was at school a teacher told me once that it is not important to get the best notes.
-He said, it is important to be the best you can be and that was all he expected.
+When I was at school, a teacher told me once that it is not essential to get the best notes.
+He said, it is crucial to be the best you can be, and that was all he expected.

 But what does that mean?